 - Personal development, behaviour and welfare Requires improvement 1

 - Effectiveness of leadership and management Requires improvement 1

-- Previous Ofsted grade: Inadequate on 27th November 2014
+- Previous Ofsted grade: Requires improvement on 21st March 2017

 - Ofsted report: View the Ofsted report

 At Grindon Hall, we provide pupils with a first class educcational experience which focuses on the achievement of high academic standards in a safe, caring and ordered environment.
 The school is characterised by a combination of low fees and high quality teaching and facilities.
 Please contact the school in order to receive a prospectus or arrange an appointment to meet with the Principal and tour the school. ...Read more

 The schools we choose, and what we say about them, are founded on parents’ views.
 If you know this school, please share your views with us.

 Overall school performance (for comparison or review only)